Modern Slavery Statement

 - Kaplan Open Learning works in partnership with University of Essex to deliver online and part-time bachelors and masters degrees for both domestic and international students.

-- Kaplan UK offers courses in a number of locations throughout the UK and provides professional on-site and bespoke training for many of the UK’s largest businesses.
-Programs include accountancy, vocational qualifications, and graduate degrees
+- Kaplan UK Professional offers courses in a number of locations throughout the UK and provides professional on-site and bespoke training and assessments for many of the UK’s largest businesses.
+Programs include accountancy, vocational qualifications, and graduate degrees.

-- Kaplan International Colleges works in partnership with leading UK universities to provide international students with tailored university preparation courses, designed for students who wish to study for a bachelors or masters degree in the UK from all over the world
+- Kaplan International Pathways works in partnership with leading UK universities to provide international students with tailored university preparation courses designed for students who wish to study for a bachelor’s or master’s degree in the UK from all over the world.

-- Kaplan International English offers a wide range of English courses for students who want to study abroad in an English language School and preparing students for university entry in the UK.
+- Kaplan Languages Group offers a wide range of English, German and French language courses for students who wish to study abroad at one of its language Schools.

 Our supply chains